stefanvanberkum/gcnn-cut-selector/README.md

 ## Usage

-The experiments have to be run sequentially, but they can either be run from an editor (one long run) or run via the command line (many short runs).
+The experiments can either be run from an editor (one long run) or run via the command line (many short runs).
 If you run on a single machine, running from the editor is the most straightforward.
 The command line is especially useful if you would like to run multiple jobs concurrently.
 Both the editor and command line make use of